-Were the cars just in focus, October offers really sensational cultural events.
+Were cars in focus just a moment ago, October comes up with truly sensational cultural events.
 The book fair and the Van Gogh exhibition really make Frankfurt the cultural capital of Germany, if I may say so with all due modesty.

 What do I do in Frankfurt in October?

-A lot of Scandinavian moments, better said Norwegian moments, bring us the book fair right at the middle of the month.
+A lot of Scandinavian moments, or rather Norwegian moments, the book fair gives us right in the middle of the month.

-As someone who studied literature as a child with a flashlight under his blanket and devoured his favourite books like "Hanni und Nanni", I find the Book Fair naturally wonderful.
+As someone who studied literature as a child devouring his favorite books like "Hanni and Nanni" under the covers with a flashlight, I naturally think book fairs are wonderful.

-For all of you who write, blog or podcast yourself, the Book Fair is of course an indispensable place: From bloggers to podcasters to self-publishers!
-The fair is from 16.10. the place to be!
+Of course, for those of you who write, blog or podcast yourselves, the Book Fair is a must-visit From bloggers to podcasters to self-publishers!
+The fair is the place to be from 16.10!

-Discover Norway's world: More than crime novels and fjords
+Discovering Norway's World: More than thrillers and fjords

-However, the stimulating experiences for us are not limited to the fair.
-And because we on the Main are cosmopolitan people anyway, there is a great opportunity, thanks to the idea of the host country, to learn something about a new culture.
-So it's Norway's turn in 2019.
+But the stimulating experiences for us are not limited to the fair, after all.
+And because we at Main are cosmopolitan people anyway, there is a great opportunity to learn about a new culture thanks to the idea of the host country.
+So in 2019 it's Norway's turn.

-"The Dream in Us" is the motto of the Norwegian Guest of Honour appearance at the Frankfurt Book Fair.
-Crown Princess Mette-Marit has taken over the patronage and is honoring us with a visit to the opening in Frankfurt.
+"The dream in us", that is the motto of the Norwegian Guest of Honour appearance at the Frankfurt Book Fair.
+Crown Princess Mette-Marit has taken over the patronage and will honour us with a visit at the opening in Frankfurt.

-The motto is based on the poem Das ist der Traum by the Norwegian author Olav H. Hauge.
-More than 100 authors have signed up for the Messer.
-The focus is on nature and the environment, Sami literature and culture, freedom of expression, feminism and equality, as well as diversity and identity in a changing Europe.
+The motto is based on the poem This is the Dream by the Norwegian author Olav H. Hauge.
+More than 100 authors have announced their participation in the Messer.
+The focus will include nature and the environment, Sami literature and culture, freedom of expression, feminism and equality, and diversity and identity in a changing Europe.

-Ach, and crime thriller fans watch out: Jo Nesbøs only appearance in Germany will of course take place in Frankfurt.
+Ah, and crime fiction fans take note: Jo Nesbøs only appearance in Germany will be in Frankfurt, of course.

-And seven book places that are not so easy to find, had I already introduced you here before.
+And seven book places that aren't so easy to findI've introduced you to here before.

 My personal insider tip:

-*Vincent Vibes, The Party for the Exhibition on 2.11. or would you rather go on a rendezvous with Van Gogh in exclusive company outside opening hours with drinks and chats?
-Possible 9.11.
-You have a visitor who only speaks English?
-Great.
+*Vincent Vibes, The Party for the exhibition on 2.11. or rather fancy a rendezvous with Van Gogh in exclusive company outside opening hours with drinks and chit-chat?
+Possible on 9.11.
+You have visitors who only speak English?
+That's great.
 Do something together on 13.2. at "Art Talks".

-Multimedial the exhibition is of course also reachable, made possible by the FAZIT foundation about vangogh.staedelmuseum.de and the podcast "Finding Van Gogh" everywhere there are podcasts.
+The exhibition can of course also be accessed via multimedia, made possible by the FAZIT Foundation via vangogh.staedelmuseum.de and the podcast "Finding Van Gogh" everywhere podcasts are available.

 Do these events make Frankfurt the Capital of Culture?
-What do you prefer?
+Which do you guys prefer?
 Picture or book?

-Book fair, host country Norway, 16 to 20 October 2019.
-For all opening hours, ticket prices and events and more literature tips: literaturfest.de
+Book Fair, Guest Country Norway, October 16-20, 2019.
+For all opening hours, ticket prices and events and more literature tips: literaturfest.en